klazorix/textexpander/README.md

 | v1.0.0    | JSON file editing*  | Console based    | ❌               | <1%       | ~13MB      | ~7MB             |

 _*JSON file editing requires you to install an IDE and have a fundamental understanding of JSON as a lanaguage._
-_*CPU Usage statistics are performed on an i5-10400F with 6 scores._
+_*CPU Usage statistics are performed on an i5-10400F with 6 cores._

 ## Security Warnings on Installation
 TextExpander is packaged using **PyInstaller OneDirectory** (which is the source of a majority of the files inside the `_internal` folder).